 2016 - "The Naturalist" by Alissa York: Three Americans journey down the Amazon's Rio Negro in 1867.

 2015 - "The Martian" by Andy Weir: Six days ago, astronaut Mark Watney became one of the first people to walk on Mars.
 Now, he's sure he'll be the first person to die there.
-After a dust storm nearly kills him & forces his crew to evacuate while thinking him dead, Mark finds himself stranded & completely alone with no way to even signal Earth that he's alive.
+After a dust storm nearly kills him & forces his crew to evacuate while thinking him dead, Mark finds himself stranded and completely alone with no way to even signal Earth that he's alive.

 2014 - "Settlement" by Ann Birch: The untold story of scandal and political intrigue in early Toronto.